On this page Skip this page navigation

 We generate nearly one tonne of waste per person every year in Ontario

-- almost 50% of waste is diverted through blue box or green bins
+- just over 50% of the waste we divert is through blue box, green bins and leaf and yard waste collection programs

-- 70% of general waste materials from residential, commercial and industrial locations end up in landfills
+- 70% of all waste materials from residential, commercial, industrial and institutional locations end up in landfills, and 30% are diverted

-Almost one third of household waste in Ontario is compostable, but when food and organic waste breaks down in landfills it produces harmful greenhouse gases.
+Food and organics make up one third of the waste we generate.
+When food and organic waste breaks down in landfills it produces harmful greenhouse gases.

-Ontario’s greenhouse gases from solid waste in landfills totaled 3.4 million tonnes CO2e (carbon dioxide equivalent) in 2018.
-Waste that doesn’t get recycled or go to landfills ends up as litter in our environment, which can have a negative effect on local ecosystems.
+Ontario’s greenhouse gases from solid waste in landfills totaled 6 million tonnes CO2e (carbon dioxide equivalent) in 2020

 Litter along our shorelines, in our green spaces and on our streets can spill into our waterways and break down into micro-plastics in the environment, which can hurt or even kill wildlife and damage ecosystems.